Blosc/python-blosc/ANNOUNCE.rst

 There is also a handy command line for Blosc called Bloscpack (https://github.com/esc/bloscpack) that allows you to compress large binary datafiles on-disk.
-Although the format for Bloscpack has not stabilized yet, it allows you to effectively use Blosc from you favorite shell.
+Although the format for Bloscpack has not stabilized yet, it allows you to effectively use Blosc from your favorite shell.